swashata/wp-webpack-script/docs/config/project-configuration.md

 Here we have passed only one file object to the `files` entry.
 In most of the cases this is what we'd need.
-Our main `entry` will split codes depending on different entrypoints and the tooling will handle chunk-splitting, optimization, prevent duplicates etc. More information is found [here](https://webpack.js.org/guides/code-splitting/).
+Our main `entry` will split codes depending on different entry-points and the tooling will handle chunk-splitting, optimization, prevent duplicates etc. More information is found [here](https://webpack.js.org/guides/code-splitting/).

 Once again, do note that you do not really need to do anything apart from defining